Glitch-Code-Design/Gamer-Profile/README.md

  Gamer's Profile page

 # Copyright
-Game & App images used belong to their respective Copyright holders, Webpage created under the Creative Commons License with Atrribution given.
+Game & App images used belong to their respective Copyright holders, Webpage created under the Creative Commons License with attribution given.

 I'm a self taught Web Designer